Flexner Report

 The Flexner Report is a book-length landmark report of medical education in the United States and Canada, written by Abraham Flexner and published in 1910 under the aegis of the Carnegie Foundation.
 Flexner not only described the state of medical education in North America, but he also gave detailed descriptions of the medical schools that were operating at the time.
 He provided both criticisms and recommendations for improvements of medical education in the United States.

-Many aspects of the present-day American medical profession stem from the Flexner Report and its aftermath.
-While it had many positive impacts on American medical education, the Flexner report has been criticized for introducing policies that encouraged systemic racism and sexism.
+While it had many positive effects on American medical education, the Flexner report has been accused of introducing policies that encouraged systemic racism and sexism.

 The Report, also called Carnegie Foundation Bulletin Number Four, called on American medical schools to enact higher admission and graduation standards, and to adhere strictly to the protocols of mainstream science principles in their teaching and research.
 The report talked about the need for revamping and centralizing medical institutions.
 Many American medical schools fell short of the standard advocated in the Flexner Report and, subsequent to its publication, nearly half of such schools merged or were closed outright.

 Colleges for the education of the various forms of alternative medicine, such as electrotherapy, were closed.
 Homeopathy, traditional osteopathy, eclectic medicine, and physiomedicalism (botanical therapies that had not been tested scientifically) were derided.

 The Report also concluded that there were too many medical schools in the United States, and that too many doctors were being trained.
 A repercussion of the Flexner Report, resulting from the closure or consolidation of university training, was the closure of all but two black medical schools and the reversion of American universities to male-only admittance programs to accommodate a smaller admission pool.

 In Chapter 11, Flexner stressed that the success of medical education reform and the professionalization of medicine relied heavily on the effective legal and ethical functioning of state medical boards.
 However, he noted that these boards were failing in their mission, stalling progress, and allowing substandard medical practices to continue, thereby jeopardizing public health.
 This problem persists as a significant issue in the current practice of medicine in the United States.